-After construction, Enbridge will return improved roads to their pre-construction condition unless the road authority, landowner, or land-managing agency requests that the improvements in upland areas (i.e., not in wetlands or waterbodies) be left in place, and the applicable permits, certifications, and authorizations are obtained.
+After construction, Enbridge will return improved roads to their pre-construction condition unless the road authority, landowner, or land-managing agency requests that the improvements be left in place, and the applicable permits, certifications, and authorizations are obtained.
 Revegetation of temporary access roads will proceed as described in Section 7.0.
 Decompaction can be accomplished using tillage radish on public lands as described in Section 1.18.
-Regardless of landowner, road authority, or land-managing agency preference, all temporary infrastructure in wetlands or waterbodies (e.g., bridges, construction mats, and/or other fill material) must be removed as required by applicable regulatory permits, authorizations, and certifications.
+No temporary infrastructure in wetlands or waterbodies (e.g., bridges, construction mats) will be permanently left in place without the appropriate regulatory permits, authorizations, and certifications.